Last fact-checked: 1 March 2020

 Medellin’s international airport does receive direct flights from cities such as New York and Miami, but you can also get a domestic flight from other popular locations around the country, including Bogota, Cali, Cartagena and Barranquilla.

 No visa is required for Americans, Canadians, Europeans, Aussies and Kiwis for stays of less than 90 days.

 The underground, cable cars and taxis are the best ways of getting around the city.

 ● Ciudad Perdida, 8 miles (14 km)

-Search for a dentist in Medellin from our listings and book an appointment online.
+Search for a dentist in Medellin from our listings and book your appointment online at any time of the day or night.
 If you’d like further information or have any questions, feel free to speak to our Customer Care Team who are available 24/7 to assist in your quest for high-quality, value-for-money dental care.

 City of the Year: Medellin.
 Wall Street Journal Magazine.
 Website accessed 7 January 2019.

 Balsing, Olivia.
 I saved thousands of dollars by having surgery abroad.
 New York Post.
 31 July 2018.